networknt/light-eventuate-4j/docs/content/getting-started/index.md

 In today's world, however, the focus is on modular, self-contained APIs.
 To make these services self-contained and aligned with the microservices deployment paradigm, the data is also self-contained within the module, loosely coupled from other APIs.
 Encapsulating the data allows the services to grow independently, but a major problem is dealing with keeping data consistent across the services.
+If every service has its own database, then distributed transaction is not an option.

 A microservices architecture promotes availability over consistency, hence leveraging a distributed transaction coordinator with a two-phase commit protocol is usually not an option.
 It gets even more complicated with the